1980 Tyrrell 010 Cosworth - Formula 1

 • Raced to second place by the vendor in the 2021 and 2022 Monaco Historic Grand Prix

-• The car’s current preparer, Front Row Racing, are ready to support the car in Monaco on behalf of the buyer
+• The car’s current preparer, Front Row Racing, are ready to support the car on behalf of the buyer

 • Accompanied by valid FIA HTP papers and a good spares package